-Unlike online REPL tools and standalone playgrounds, Quokka allows you to execute your code right in your editor allowing you to avoid context switching while benefiting from your familiar editor environment and editor extensions.
-You can also import and execute files and modules directly from your project.
+Unlike online REPL tools and standalone playgrounds, Quokka runs your code in VS Code, WebStorm, Sublime, or Atom, so you can avoid context switching while benefiting from your familiar editor environment and its extensions.
+You can also import and run files and modules from your project.

 Live Execution and Results

 Code runs immediately as you type, on unsaved changes; no need to do anything manually or switch context.
 Error messages are displayed right next to the code that caused them.
 Console logs and identifier expression values are displayed inline as well.

 Indicators in the gutter of your code editor are constantly updated in realtime to display code coverage so you can quickly see which lines of code are the source of an error, which are fully covered, only partially covered or not covered at all.